Manchery/DeepPose/README.md

 # DeepPose

+**NOTE**:

+ - This is not an official implementation.
+Original paper is [DeepPose: Human Pose Estimation via Deep Neural Networks](http://arxiv.org/abs/1312.4659)
+ - This implementation was a project for my deep learning study as a beginner.
+Codes and performance are crude to some degree.
+But I do hope it is helpful.

 ## Introduction

 This is a implementation at [caffe](http://caffe.berkeleyvision.org/) in DeepPose proposed in [this paper](http://arxiv.org/abs/1312.4659), with [Kinect2 Human Pose Dataset (K2HPD)](http://www.sysu-hcp.net/kinect2-human-pose-dataset-k2hpd/)